 4. Golden Week Events

 One of the shrine’s largest annual celebrations is their spring festival held annually in Golden Week.
 It culminates with a a kagura performance at the “shunki taisai” – spring festival.
 However, due to the pandemic, the kagura has been cancelled since 2020.
 There is usually some festival stalls and special events, as the Kisai Wisteria Festival overlaps on some of the dates.
 The festival stalls sell dango and sweets.
-Between May 1st and May 5th there are mini taiko performances.
+Between May 1st and May 5th (2021) there are mini taiko performances.
 Special events include the Ouma Kuguri…

 Sort of like a Chinowa Kuguri, an Ouma Kuguri is a ritual for children to grow up strong.
 But instead of passing through a ring of reeds, children crawl under horses.
 Statue horses, not real horses!
 This year the Ouma Kuguri will be on May 2nd and 3rd 2021.
 Moreover, this year they are also inviting adults to participate in the Ouma Kuguri for good health.

 Other annual events

 The shrine attracts thousands of worshippers over New Years for Hatsumode.
 In February first they have a Daruma Market on the 1st and then on Saturday the 4th (2023) they will have a bean throwing ceremony for Setsubun.
 They have a chinowa kuguri in June.
 In Autumn the 500 year old gingko tree attracts visitors too.
 Moreover, they light up the gingko tree on select dates during the period of the gingko tree’s yellow leaves.
 In 2022, that is Friday and Saturday nights in the middle of November, possibly later.
 Unfortunately, they don’t advertise it on their website, but they do post to their Twitter account usually.

 **All events during the pandemic are subject to last minute changes or even cancellations on account of the Coronavirus**

 6. Tamashiki Shrine Information